Writing Stories With Our Words

 First, we need to surrender to the Lord.
 We need to acknowledge to ourselves and to God that we can’t tame our tongues ourselves, no matter how hard we try.
 We need to confess that we fail miserably at it each time we resolve to do the exact opposite.
 The good news is, whenever anyone hands over the reins of their lives to the Lord, He gives them a new heart.
 The Bible tells us, it’s as if we get a heart transplant.
 The Lord creates in us a new heart, which the Bible calls the heart of flesh—one that is malleable in His hands (Ezek.
 11:19, 36:26; Jer.
 31:33; Hebrews 8:10).
 Then He puts His Spirit within us.
 This is what the Bible calls being born again.
 If you have not had this experience, you cannot hope to win the battle over the tongue.

-Secondly, if you’ve been given new heat by the Lord, you need to keep the veins and arteries of your new heart supplied with life-giving blood, the type prescribed by the one who created it.
+Secondly, if you’ve been given new heart by the Lord, you need to keep the veins and arteries of your new heart supplied with life-giving blood, the type prescribed by the one who created it.
 This is critical because, God who created your new heart (if you’ve been born again), says it is renewed (supplied with life-giving blood) after the image of Him who created it.
 Let’s read from Paul as he expounds on this.

 Do not lie to one another, seeing that you have put off the old self with its practices and have put on the new self, which is being renewed in knowledge after the image of its creator (Col. 3:9-10).